 Selig realizes this and told ESPN that in the '90s he wouldn't have attempted something like a farewell tour because he was so unpopular.
 Now, he thinks things are different.

 Either way, baseball fans, it's time to mentally prepare yourself for Selig's farewell season and lots of smarmy celebration.
 We're going to have at least 30 parties for him.
 He's going to throw out a first pitch or 12, and he'll probably get a nice stack of presents.
-Maybe someone can even get Metallica to come to Milwaukee and play "Master of Puppets."

 The Stew will offer a hearty pat on the back and a legit LOL to the first club that gives Selig a bag of gummy bears as a gift.